NeKzor/autorender/README.md

 - Generate a new token in the platform (make sure the permissions have been set for the [logged in account])
 - Start the client `deno task client:dev` and go through the setup process

+In [production](#production) the client code will be compiled into a single executable which should also be tested:

+- Compile the binary for your OS with `deno task client:compile:<linux|windows>`
+- Run the binary in developer mode with `./src/client/bin/autorenderclient --dev`

 [logged in account]: #user-setup

 ### Install & Run Bot